 The Aerotrain was modeled in O-gauge (1:48 scale) and released by MTH Trains in late 2001.
-I have one - equipped with the Protosound feature which produces very realistic train sounds.
+I have one - with Pennsylvania Raulroad markings - equipped with the Protosound feature which produces very realistic train sounds.

-Having one running on my layout brings back memories of the trip my dad and I took many years ago.
+Having an Aerotrain running on my layout brings back memories of the trip my dad and I took many years ago.
 Sometimes when I see it, I can still taste that chicken sandwich.

 To view a large photo of the Pennsy Aerotrain on my model train layout, click here.